Here are some tips to prepare you and your family for heavy rain and flash flooding:

 - Assemble an emergency supply of food, water, and other necessities.
 For a list of suggested supplies to have on hand during a flash flood, visit redcross.org.

-This article first appeared in the November 2015 edition of the HealthPerks newsletter.
+This article first appeared in the November 2015 edition of the HealthPerks newsletter and was updated in February 2024.